-18-Wheeler Truck Accident Lawyer St. Louis.
-18-wheelers are important to our society in St. Louis and across the US, but they are also unquestionably dangerous.
+18-Wheeler Truck Accident Lawyer St. Louis, MO.
+18-wheelers are important to our society in St. Louis, in Missouri and across the US, but they are also unquestionably dangerous.
 Despite state and federal laws and efforts to make our roads safer, we saw a nearly fifty percent increase in fatal commercial truck accidents from 2009 to 2018.
 These accidents disproportionately threaten the lives of other vehicle occupants; in other words, the victims in 18-wheeler accidents.
 Ninety seven percent of deaths in 18-wheeler accidents are the occupants of passenger cars and other vehicles–not the occupants of the truck.

 18-Wheeler Truck Accident Cases